-Following recommendations from the Danish Immigration Service, the Minister of Refugee, Immigration and Integration Affairs decides, at the beginning of each calendar year, on the overall allocation of the approximately 500 resettlement places within four different categories.
-The Minister also decides to which countries the 2 to 3 annual incountry selection missions will take place, cf. section 8 (6) of the Aliens Act, which reads as follows: The Minister of Refugee, Immigration and Integration Affairs decides the overall distribution of the aliens to be issued with a residence permit under subsections (1) to (3).
+Following recommendations from the Danish Immigration Service, the Minister of Justice decides, at the beginning of each calendar year, on the overall allocation of the approximately 500 resettlement places within four different categories.
+The Minister also decides to which countries the 3 annual in-country selection missions will take place, cf. section 8 (6) of the Aliens Act, which reads as follows: The Minister of Justice decides the overall distribution of the aliens to be issued with a residence permit under subsections (1) to(3).